Mikey-E/deaddrop-js/README.md

 ### Justification for MAC changes as correct

+The function to create a HMAC requires a key and a message.
+That key must not be reproducible by an attacker, because the attacker could then create an HMAC to match their changes.
+Given how the key is made with the sender and receiver name, at least one of either the sender or receiver must remain unknown to an attacker.
+The recipient is stored in the database by the SQL in saveMessage, and the sender is part of the message.
+Protecting them in the database requires cryptography.
+By serendipity, the change I implemented in the logging assignment was just that;
+cipher.ts with pad_encrypt and pad_decrypt.
+We will assume this cryptography is secure despite that in the logging assignment it was meant for proof-of-concept.
+It protects the identity of the sender of all messages in the database, and therefore the attacker now cannot reproduce the key; cannot reproduce the HMAC.

+Having a single key stored by deaddrop in either sourcecode or the database itself would introduce a single point of failure.
+With the key being different in every permutation of sender and user, it is more secure.
+It is true that with N users an attacker could guess the key with probability 1/(N-1), though we'll assume this is a tolerable risk, especially since it decreases as deaddrop's userbase scales.

+Secret suffix was chosen over secret prefix because that requires an attacker to be able to find a collision to exploit.
+This is a
+much taller order to exploit than the weakness in secret prefix, which allows an attacker to tack on new blocks and recompute a hash[2, p323].

 ## References

 [1] Generate random string/characters in JavaScript (2023, Feb 9).
 Stack Overflow.
 https://stackoverflow.com/questions/1349404/generate-random-string-characters-in-javascript
+[2] Christoff Paar and Jan Pelzl.
+Introduction to Cryptography.
+Springer.
+2010